jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 <strong>Notes:</strong> Costs for open venues are in millions of 2024 dollars.
 Future venue costs are announced values.
 </p>

-See [Appenix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) for a complete list of construction costs for all US major-league sports venues.

 ## Which sports venues received the largest public subsidies?

+The tables below rank the costs of stadiums (typically more expensive ) and arenas, and they include both completed and approved future venues.
+See [Appendix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) for a complete list of construction costs for all US major-league sports venues.

 ### Top-10 Largest Stadium Subsidies (MLB and NFL)